Twibes/FinalProject/README.md

 We have several functionalities that we intend to implement in Twibes in the near future:
 <br>

-* Adding support for other social media platforms
 * Functionality to connect Premium users with therapists (Therapists-as-a-Service)
-* Incorporate more social medias feeds, like Facebook,Instagram
+* Incorporate more social media feeds, like Facebook or Instagram.
-* Automated weekly analysis of social media feed as well as emailed report
+* Automated weekly analysis of social media feed as well as emailed report.
+* Improved track recommendations.
+* Incorporate state of the art sentiment analysis models based in deep learning.
+* Adding support for a continued sentiment analysis, so that we can predict and detect in advance when a person will need assistance.

 *Need to add more points here*
 <br>